Hrant1997/laravel-qa/README.md

 # Laravel Q/A

-Laravel Q/A is an application that replicate StackOverlow.
-Users can ask a questions or answer other user's questions.

 ## Installation

 1. Download the code by clicking **Code**, **Download ZIP**.
 Or if you have Git install in your machine, you can run this in your teminal.